hoangtnm/docs/docs/docker_devel.md

 ### Quickstart

-**Make sure you have installed the [NVIDIA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) and Docker 19.03 for your Linux distribution Note that you do not need to install the CUDA toolkit on the host, but the driver needs to be installed**
+**Make sure you have installed the [NVIDIA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) and Docker 19.03 for your Linux distribution.
+Note that you do not need to install the CUDA toolkit on the host, but the driver needs to be installed**

 > **Note:** with the release of Docker 19.03, usage of nvidia-docker2 packages are deprecated since NVIDIA GPUs are now natively supported as devices in the Docker runtime.